Auth & Permissions

 }

-The parser accepts upper-case input and extra whitespace.
+The parser is case-insensitive and tolerant of extra whitespace between words.
 Invalid input throws RecoveryPhraseError with codes like invalid-length, invalid-word, and invalid-checksum.

 Passkey backup